jeffsp/SPOC/README.md

     * laslib for las/spoc translation utilities
 * SPOC makes assumptions about the byte ordering, and is therefore not portable

-## OS Support

-This project is defined for Linux-based systems, including MAC OS and the Windows Linux subsystem.
+* This project is defined for Linux-based systems, including MAC OS and the Windows Linux subsystem.

 # TODO